20kdc/gabien-common/datum/specification.md

 ### Token Types

-There are three kinds of token at this stage:
+There are a few kinds of token at this stage:

-1. *Potential identifiers,* sequences of *potential-identifier-group* characters. *The exact class of the first character is preserved for later differentiation.* Examples: `12.3`, `#t`, `hello`, `symbol->string`, `-8`.
+* *Symbol tokens,* a *content-class* character followed by an arbitrary number of *potential-identifier-class* characters, *or* a token that solely consists of a single 45 `-` character of *numeric-start-class.* Examples: `-`, `hello`, `symbol->string`.

+  * The `-` token is a special case of Numeric token parsing and is theoretically handled after parsing of a Numeric token completes.

+* *Numeric tokens,* a *numeric-start-class* character followed by an arbitrary number of *potential-identifier-class* characters, *unless* the token would solely consist of a single 45 `-` character (see *Symbol tokens*).
+Examples: `12.3`, `-8`.

+* *Special Identifier tokens,* a *special-identifier-class* character followed by an arbitrary number of *potential-identifier-class* characters.
+Example: `#t`.

-2. *Strings,* *string-class*-delimited sequences of completely arbitrary characters.
+* *String tokens,* *string-class*-delimited sequences of completely arbitrary characters.
 The only restriction is that in order to write characters 34 `"` or 92 `\`, they must be escaped.

-3. Characters of the *alone-group* turn into specific token types for each of the group's classes.
+* Characters of the *alone-group* turn into specific token types for each of the group's classes:

-It's worth noting that after this part of tokenization, potential identifiers are the only token to keep any trace of character classes, which are removed in the next stage.

-Token types are used for similar purposes when necessary from this point forward.
+  * *quote-class* characters become *Quote tokens.*

+  * *list-start-class* characters become *List Start tokens.*

+  * *list-end-class* characters become *List End tokens.*

+It is worth mentioning the expected parsing strategy here.
+In essence, *Symbol tokens, Numeric tokens,* and *Special Identifier tokens* are expected to be parsed more or less by the same routine with some flags set.

+**After this point, the direct/indirect and character class distinctions cease to exist.**

 ### Chart